 Add the whole cranberries (they can be frozen or fresh), sugars, and balsamic vinegar to the inner pot.

-Add the spice blend, zest and juice the orange and add 1 cinnamon stick (not pictured because I forgot it in the recipe I filmed) or ½ tsp of ground cinnamon, if desired.
+Add the spice blend, zest and juice the orange and add 1 cinnamon stick (not pictured because I forgot it in the recipe I filmed) or ½ teaspoon of ground cinnamon, if desired.
 Stir.

 If you juice a lot of citrus, this citrus press is incredible!